viperproject/diodon-artifact/README.md

 - `passthru_escape_in_corealloc_func_bug.patch`: leaks memory allocated in the Core allocation function to the App via a callback, violating the pass-through requirement that all memory allocated in the Core allocation function must only be accessible to the App via the function's return value
 - `passthru_escape_in_coreapi_func_bug.patch`: leak permissions to access a slice allocated in the Core via a global variable which is then accessed in the App, resulting in accessing memory allocated in the Core which does not pass through the Core API function's return value

 ## Argot extensions for Diodon

-We implemented Diodon by extending the Go static analysis tool [Argot](https://github.com/awslabs/ar-go-tools).
+We instantiate Diodon for Go by extending the Go static analysis tool [Argot](https://github.com/awslabs/ar-go-tools).

-To see the documentation and public API for any of our analyses, use the `go doc` command with the analysis' package name.
-``` shell
-cd ar-go-tools
-go doc github.com/awslabs/ar-go-tools/analysis/passthru
-```

-The existing Argot analyses are documented more thoroughly in the `ar-go-tools/doc` directory.

-### Argot configuration

-We configured Argot to run the above analyses on both the DH case study and the forked SSM Agent case study.
-The configuration files are located in `dh/argot-proofs/argot-config-dh.yaml` and `ssm-agent/argot-proofs/argot-config-agent.yaml`, respectively.
-The escape analysis is configured via `dh/argot-proofs/escape-config.json` and `ssm-agent/argot-proofs/escape-config.json`, respectively.
+In this subsection, we describe which static analyses we use from or added to Argot, grouped as introduced in the paper, and end with a short overview over Argot's API and configuration.

 ### I/O independence

-#### Taint analysis

-The taint analysis we use in Diodon is the standard taint analysis (with an integrated escape analysis) in Argot.
+As described in the Sec.
+4.1 in the paper, we check I/O independence by running a taint analysis that considers implicit taint flows and checks that taint does not escape a thread.
-We did not make any major changes to the taint or integrated escape analysis for Diodon.
+Argot provides such a taint analysis, and we did not make any major changes for Diodon.
-See the [taint analysis documentation](ar-go-tools/doc/01_taint.md) for more details.
+See the [taint analysis documentation](https://github.com/awslabs/ar-go-tools/blob/dffa660a6c22232f878d8d9dd5e998f5f52cdbf6/doc/01_taint.md) for more details.

-### Core assumptions
+### Analyzing the App
+We analyze the App using a combination of static analyses to ensure that the Core's refinement proof is valid (Sec.
+4.3 in the paper).
+In the following, we describe these analyses and how they relate to the conditions (C1) - (C8) in the paper's Fig. 8.

 ####  Escape analysis

-Argot's escape analysis was originally designed to be integrated with the taint analysis.
-We kept this taint analysis integration but also added a stand-alone `argot escape` command which runs the escape analysis by itself.
+While Argot's escape analysis was originally designed to be used by the taint analysis, we added a stand-alone `argot escape` command which runs the escape analysis by itself.
-We needed to extend the escape analysis to improve context sensitivity.
-The escape analysis implementation is located in the `ar-go-tools/analysis/escape` directory.
+We modified the escape analysis to improve context sensitivity, and the escape analysis implementation is located in the `ar-go-tools/analysis/escape` directory.

 Diodon uses the escape analysis to check:
-- Condition C4: Core instances are used only in the thread they are created in.
+- Condition (C4): Core instances are used only in the thread they are created in.
-- Condition C6: Parameters to Core APIs are local.
+- Condition (C6): Parameters to Core APIs are local.

 #### Pointer analysis
+The Go standard library provides a [first-party Go pointer analysis](https://pkg.go.dev/golang.org/x/tools/go/pointer) that Argot uses.

-Argot uses the [first-party Go pointer analysis](https://pkg.go.dev/golang.org/x/tools/go/pointer) which is vendored directly in the codebase in the directory `ar-go-tools/internal/pointer` to expose some pointer analysis internals.
+This pointer analysis is vendored directly in the codebase in the directory `ar-go-tools/internal/pointer`.
-The taint and escape analyses depend on the may-alias information computed by this pointer analysis.
+Argot uses the may-alias information computed by this pointer analysis for the taint and escape analyses.
-We extended the pointer analysis to cache alias analysis results to improve performance.
+For this purpose and to improve performance, the pointer analysis was modified to expose some pointer analysis internals and to cache may-alias results.
 We use this pointer analysis to implement the below custom analyses for Diodon.

-#### Pass-through analysis
+##### Pass-through analysis
 We implemented the pass-through analysis from scratch by using the pointer analysis' alias information and the SSA program representation.
 The pass-through (called `passthru` for short) analysis implementation is located in the `ar-go-tools/analysis/passthru` directory.

 Diodon uses the pass-through analysis to check:
-- Condition C1: Core instances are created in a function ensuring the Core invariant in its postcondition.
+- Condition (C1): Core instances are created in a function ensuring the Core invariant in its postcondition.
+- Condition (C3): Core instances are passed only to Core functions that preserve the invariant
-- Condition C8: Reads and writes in the Application occur to memory allocated in the Application or transferred from the Core.
+- Condition (C8): Reads and writes in the Application occur to memory allocated in the Application or transferred from the Core.

 #### Immutability analysis

-We implemented an "immutability" analysis from scratch which records all reads, writes, and allocations of a given SSA value using the results from the pointer analysis.
+We implemented an immutability analysis from scratch, which records all reads, writes, and allocations of a given SSA value using the results from the pointer analysis.
 Note that we do not consider this to be a separate analysis in the paper and call it a "pointer analysis".
 The immutability analysis implementation is located in the `ar-go-tools/analysis/immutability` directory.

-Diodon uses the immutability analysis to check condition C2: The Application does not write to Core instances' internal state, even through an alias.
+Diodon uses the immutability analysis to check condition (C2): The Application does not write to Core instances' internal state, even through an alias.

 #### Alias analysis

-We implemented an alias analysis from scratch which computes all of the SSA values that may alias a given SSA value using the results from the pointer analysis.
+We implemented an alias analysis from scratch, which computes all of the SSA values that may alias a given SSA value using the results from the pointer analysis.
 Note that we do not consider this to be a separate analysis in the paper and call it a "pointer analysis".
 The alias analysis implementation is located in the `ar-go-tools/analysis/alias` directory.

-Diodon uses the alias analysis to check condition C7: parameters to the same Core API call do not alias.
+Diodon uses the alias analysis to check condition (C7): Parameters to the same Core API call do not alias one another.

+### Argot API & documentation
+To see the documentation and public API for any of our analyses, use the `go doc` command with the analysis' package name.
+E.g.:
+``` shell
+cd ar-go-tools
+go doc github.com/awslabs/ar-go-tools/analysis/passthru
+```

+In addition, the `ar-go-tools/doc` directory contains detailed descriptions of the analyses that Argot provides.

+### Argot configuration
+We configured Argot to run the above analyses on both our case studies, namely the signed DH key exchange and the forked SSM Agent implementations.
+The configuration files are located in `dh/argot-proofs/argot-config-dh.yaml` and `ssm-agent/argot-proofs/argot-config-agent.yaml`, respectively.
+The escape analysis is configured via `dh/argot-proofs/escape-config.json` and `ssm-agent/argot-proofs/escape-config.json`, respectively.